Call Now01886-260940

 Theme of NSS:

-• To understand the community in which they work
+• To develop an understanding of the community in which they work

-• To develop among themselves a sense of social and civic responsibility
+• To foster a sense of social and civic responsibility.

-• To utilise their knowledge in finding practical solution to individual and community problems.
+• To apply their knowledge in finding practical solutions to individual and community problems.

-• To develop competence required for group-living and sharing of responsibilities.
+• To cultivate the competence necessary for group living and shared responsibilities.

-• To gain skills in mobilising community participation
+• To acquire skills in mobilizing community participation.

-• To acquire leadership qualities and democratic attitude
+• To develop leadership qualities and a democratic mindset.

-• To develop capacity to meet emergencies and natural disasters
+• To build the capacity to respond effectively to emergencies and natural disasters.

 There are two types of activities